How did the Hawaii wildfires start?

 Hawaii wildfires: Aerial footage shows historic town of Lahaina burnt to the ground

-The fires, which are believed to be some of the deadliest in the state’s history, erupted this past week on three of Hawaii’s islands forcing visitors to flee and residents to seek emergency shelter.
+The fires, which are believed to be the deadliest in the US in the last century, erupted on three of Hawaii’s islands forcing visitors to flee and residents to seek emergency shelter.

 Photos and videos from Maui show the destruction the fires have caused, with some neighbourhoods including the historic town of Lahaina, nearly burned to ash.